opentelekomcloud-infra/zuul/doc/source/tutorials/tracing.rst

 .. code-block:: shell

    cd zuul/doc/source/examples
-   podman-compose -p zuul-tutorial stop
+   docker compose -p zuul-tutorial stop

 Restart the containers with a new Zuul configuration.

 .. code-block:: shell

    cd zuul/doc/source/examples
-   ZUUL_TUTORIAL_CONFIG="./tracing/etc_zuul/" podman-compose -p zuul-tutorial up -d
+   ZUUL_TUTORIAL_CONFIG="./tracing/etc_zuul/" docker compose -p zuul-tutorial up -d

-This tells podman-compose to use these Zuul `config files
+This tells docker compose to use these Zuul `config files
 <https://opendev.org/zuul/zuul/src/branch/master/doc/source/examples/tracing>`_.
 The only change compared to the quick-start is to add a :attr:`tracing` section to ``zuul.conf``: